 Collaborative divorces may be less costly than a typical litigated divorce.
 The spouses have greater control over the costs associated with divorce, which is beneficial for older couples going through divorce as well.
 With a collaborative divorce, the spouses make their own determination in the outcome of the divorce.
 The spouses have control over what happens to them and their children.
 As with the mediation process, which is similar in nature, collaborative divorce uses problem-solving and creative solutions to reach a conclusion that fits the family’s needs and is less traumatic for the kids.

 Privacy is another benefit.
 When litigating in open court, the family’s dirty laundry is out in the open.
 In the collaborative divorce, everything is kept private within the team and is not disclosed unless otherwise agreed to by the spouses.
 Parties enter into a participation agreement at the commencement of the collaborative process.
 In the event that the matter falls away from the collaborative process, the professionals involved in the matter must withdraw from the case.
 This disqualification clause is necessary to the process.

 - Do I want to continue to battle against my spouse?

 - Do I want to throw mud at my spouse (or have mud thrown at me) in a public court?

-- Do I want to make my divorce more about getting even then about protecting my children?
+- Do I want to make my divorce more about getting even than about protecting my children?

 - Do I want to NOT be able to co-parent with my spouse?

 - Do I want a judge telling me what will happen with my children, house, retirement accounts and other assets?